 According to The Public Procurement and Concessions Act of 2010, the evaluation criteria applicable to a request for expressions of interest (pre-qualification) shall take into consideration the requirements of the proposed concession and the nature of the expertise required for efficient and effective implementation of the Concession.

 The FDA’s Regulation 103-07 sets out the procedures for prequalification.
 This Regulation concerns screening and prequalification of bidders on Forest Resources Licenses.
-It is made under provisions of the National Forestry Reform Law of 2006 that govern contracting and permitting and standard qualifications for commercial forest operations.
+It is made under provisions of the National Forestry Reform Law of 2006 that governs contracting and permitting and standard qualifications for commercial forest operations.

 The FDA shall keep a list of debarred Persons and a list of suspended Persons in accordance with Section 44 of the Public Procurement and Concessions Act.
 If a Person is on the list of debarred Persons or the list of suspended Persons, the Person is ineligible to bid on a Forest Resources License offered through a concessions process.
 Any Person may appeal a decision of the Authority to the Board of Directors of the Forestry Development Authority.